scds/github-pages/lessons/lesson3.md

 ```

 ## Key Points / Summary
-- GitHub Pages, combined with Jekyll, provides an easy way to create webpages quickly using Markdown
+- GitHub Pages, combined with Jekyll, provides an easy way to create webpages quickly using Markdown.
-- There are many Jekyll themes available
+- There are many Jekyll themes available.
-- You can embed videos into your webpages
+- You can embed videos into your webpages.

 <div style="display: flex;">
 <div style="flex-grow: 1;" markdown="1">